Information on Libraries in Germany

 - TIB – German National Library of Science and Technology

-- ZBW – German National Library of Economics (Leibniz Information Centre for Economics)
+- ZBW – Leibniz Information Centre for Economics

 - The National IFLA Committee Germany